kdoore/1335GitBook/recursion.md

 **Russian Nesting Dolls**
 The classic Russian nesting dolls provides a nice example of a set of physical objects that have a recursive relationship.
 Each doll is positioned within it's parent object, and it's been scaled down to fit snuggly within.

-###Recursion in Programming
-Recursive programs refer to programs that contain at least 1 recursive function.  **A recursive function is a function that has a function call to itself within the function definition. **

 ###Factorial:  N!
 Factorial is a mathematical formula that is used when determining probabilities.
 One example of the use of factorials can be observed when looking at a distinct set of `n` objects, the objects can be arranged in `n!` different configurations, so there are `n permutations` of arrangements for n distinct objects.
 Factorials provide a nice example of a mathematical calculation that can be easily understood, and which can be written using a recursive function, factorial can also be calculated using standard for-loops.
 In section 13.6 of Shiffman's book, he provides examples of both types of functions to calculate Factorial values, a recursive version of the factorial program code is included below.